civican/legisinfo/44-1/bills/C-35/bill_text.md

 provide advice to the Minister respecting early learning and child care, including with respect to programs and services, funding and activities that support early learning and child care;

-conduct engagement activities on matters relating to the Canada-wide early learning and child care system; and
+consult broadly with individuals and organizations that have an interest in early learning and child care, including parents, the early childhood education workforce, child care providers, advocates and policy and research specialists, on matters relating to the Canada-wide early learning and child care system; and

 undertake any other activity related to its functions under paragraph (a) or (b) that is specified by the Minister.

+### Section 14.1

+The Minister may, on request of the Council, provide the Council with any information respecting the Canada-wide early learning and child care system that is related to the Council's functions and that is in the Minister's possession, if it is within the Minister's authority to share the information.

 ### Section 15